 While the optimal temperature for consuming wine depends on the particular variety, the consensus has seemingly always been to chill white and sparkling wines while leaving reds for room temperature.
 But after noticing restaurants and wine bars serving their red wines at much-colder-than-expected temperatures, I recently started wondering whether this notion has changed.

 Intrigued about the science behind chilled reds, I reached out to a wine bar, a local wine shop, and a sommelier with decades of experience in the wine industry in search of answers.
 The question: Should I chill my red wine?

 Why Should You Serve Red Wines Cold?

 As a person who drinks red wine exclusively, I find the temperature makes a big difference in mouthfeel: cooler wine is gentler on the nose, with more-subtle aromatic notes, before I even take a sip.
+The experts confirmed this.

+It mellows the alcohol.
 Erik Segelbaum, advanced sommelier and founder of Somlyay, said the alcohol could desensitize your palate.
 To solve this problem, chilling could make the alcohol more subdued.

+It amplifies the aromatics.
 "I only chill brighter higher acid wines, rather than full bodied, or high alcohol, high tannin wines," Segelbaum said.
 "And that chilled reds tend to work well with spice forward food."